sassansh/Places/README.md

 ### Image Uploading using External API 🖼

-Our application relies heavily on images to create an engaging user interface and experience.
-Therefore, from early on we knew we wanted a way for our users to add their own custom images to our application.
-However, image data is sized very differently from other data stored in our MongoDB database, so it was not feasible to store it alongside regular data objects.
-To get around this, we initially had the user input an image URL which meant normally they had to google for images and copy the image’s url address from there or upload their images to another service and grab the link then come back to our application, completely ruining the user experience and flow of our application.
+Our application relies heavily on images to create an engaging user experience.
+From early on, we knew we wanted a way for users to add images of their choice to their profiles, groups and places.
+However, as images are so much larger than the strings and numbers being stored in our MongoDB database documents, it was not feasible to store images within our regular database collections.
+We initially had users input external image URLs, which meant they couldn't use their own pictures and would need to leave our application to find externally hosted files.

-We recognized the poor experience this was creating for us and our users (our friends tested our app), hence set out to implement an upload your own image functionality.
-Through research and comparing many ways of implementing this feature, the most cost effective (free) and least technically challenging method was chosen.
-By restructuring our frontend and backend slightly, we were able to include the user’s chosen image file in the form data request to our backend where we integrated with an external API ([Cloudinary](https://cloudinary.com/documentation/image_upload_api_reference)) to forward them the image and they host the image and respond back with an Image URL that can be easily stored in our MongoDB as text then later fetched and the image displayed on our interface.
-This created a seamless experience for our end users to easily upload profile pictures, customize their group logos and add pictures of the places they visit.
+We recognized the poor experience this was creating for our users (our friends tested our app), and set out to add upload-your-own-image functionality.
+We researched and compared many ways of implementing this feature, and chose the most cost effective (free!) and least technically challenging method.
+We added an image upload field to our front-end forms, and included the user’s chosen image file in the form data sent to our back end, where we forwarded the image to an external API ([Cloudinary](https://cloudinary.com/documentation/image_upload_api_reference)).
+Cloudinary saves the image and responds back with an image URL that can be easily stored in our MongoDB as text; this URL can later be fetched when our interface needs to display the image.
+This allows users to easily upload profile pictures, customize their group logos and add pictures of the places they visit.

 <p align="center">
   <img src="/images/upload_image.gif" alt="upload-image" width="450"/>